mos9527/SonyHeadphonesClient/README.md

 ### Platforms

 - [x] Windows
 - [x] Linux
 - [ ] macOS
 - [ ] ~~TempleOS~~

 ---

-*The following is copy-pasted from the original repo...*
+*Most of the following is copy-pasted from the original repo...*

 ## For Developers